-- Are considered a required element of the College of Nursing uniform, regardless of the location, setting, or activity. - All students will obtain a Radford University College of Nursing (with photograph) made by OneCard Services before the first day of class at the student's expense. - An agency-specific picture name badge is required by some institutions and must be

-- worn on the uniform at all times in those settings. - The Radford University College of Nursing badge must be worn on the uniform when an agency picture name badge is NOT required. - The College of Nursing name badge must be worn on street clothes or lab jackets in all other settings for clinical assignments when an agency-specified name badge is not required. - Badges should always be worn above the waist. - Badge reel covers must be of a non-porous substance, Radford University/clinical partner logo, or solid color.
+- Are considered a required element of the School of Nursing uniform, regardless of the location, setting, or activity. - All students will obtain a Radford University School of Nursing (with photograph) made by OneCard Services before the first day of class at the student's expense. - All students are required to always wear the School of Nursing badge at the Radford University Carilion location. - An agency-specific picture name badge is required by some institutions and must be worn on the uniform at all times in those settings. - The Radford University School of Nursing badge must be worn on the uniform when an agency picture name badge is NOT required. - The School of Nursing name badge must be worn on street clothes or lab jackets in all other settings for clinical assignments when an agency-specified name badge is not required. - Badges should always be worn above the waist. - Badge reel covers must be of a non-porous substance, Radford University/clinical partner logo, or solid color.